mi-lib/zeda/README.ZTK.md

 one string.
 Actually, the parse unit of ZTK format is not a word but a string.

-Brackets have a special role to make tags.
+Brackets and colons have special roles to make tags and keys.

 -----------------------------------------------------------------
 ## [How to parse]